 The diamond industry has evolved!
-It has undergone remarkable transformation today.
 Gone are the days when diamonds were manufactured naturally through the process of traditional mining.
 CVD lab-grown diamonds are here to build the future of technology.
-CVD diamonds are produced in two different types including: single crystal and polycrystalline diamonds.
-Among these, polycrystalline diamond (PCD) plates have gained significant attention for their exceptional thermal, mechanical, and optical properties.
+These diamonds are produced in two different forms including: single crystal and polycrystalline diamonds.

 PCDs are grown over a non-diamond substrate material using chemical vapor deposition (CVD) technique.
 The substrates are seeded with diamond particles prior to growth.
 Polycrystalline diamond plates are manufactured using multiple small diamond crystals and feature an organized structure.
 PCD possesses grains having size ranges from a few nanometers to hundreds of microns.